FFMS/ffms2/build-msvc/Readme.txt

-BUILD INSTRUCTIONS
+BUILD INSTRUCTIONS FOR WINDOWS

-The included projects require Visual Studio 2017.
+The included projects require Visual Studio 2019 with an integrated vcpkg.

-Libraries needed: recent FFmpeg, zlib, Avisynth+ (MT branch) headers.
+Run `vcpkg install ffmpeg:x64-windows-static` or `vcpkg install ffmpeg:x86-windows-static` depending on the configuration you want to build.

-All include and library paths are set to be relative to the ffms2 directory by default.
+In addition to this the Avisynth+ headers are also needed.
+The include path is set to be relative to the FFMS2 directory by default.